OleksandrBogovyk/checksum-verifier/README.md

-Advanced CVU (Checksum Verifier Utility)
+Checksum Verifier utility based on Java Swing
 ---
-Advanced CVU is open source GUI software for calculating checksum and verifying file integrity.
-All datailed information can be saved to text file, as example *.ISO-file checksum and other information for further integrity confirmation.
+Checksum Verifier utility is open source GUI software for calculating checksum and verifying file integrity.
+All datailed information can be saved to text file.
+As example any *.ISO-file can be checked for further integrity confirmation.

 Java Runtime Environment (JRE) 8 is required.